Trina0224/WalkingWithGod/README.md

 13. Constraint chapter number ok.
 14. Constraint verse number. ok.
 15. Fix no select but just search issue.  ok. fixed by add "if(typeof state.selectedBook === 'undefined')"
 20. Try submit to website, and check CORS issues. ok.
-Even on github pages, we still need CORS walk-around.
+Even on github pages, we still need CORS walk-around.(12/7)
 17. Click on verses and can change display location on the screen. ok.(12/7)
 18. Can Also change shading location on the background.ok.
 (12/7)